 The primary activity to do at Myrdalsjokull Glacier is hiking.
 It is very different from traditional hiking and requires special equipment.
 Glacier hiking presents an adequate amount of thrill and adventure for the visitors but must be done under the close supervision of the tour guide.
 Ice-caving is another recreational activity that is a specialty of the Katla Ice Cave.
 Unlike other ice caves, the Katla Ice Cave is wider and is open year-round.
 It is easy to get lost in the surreal colors visible inside the ice cave.

 Sólheimajökull Glacier is a part of the majestic Myrdalsjokull Glacier and is equally enticing due to its alluring color and rugged landscapes.
-It is among the most favorite stopping spots for tourists who are visiting Reykjavik.
-The weather of Sólheimajökull Glacier is unpredictable and can quickly turn from a bright day to incessant rains.
+It is among the favorite stopping spots for tourists who are visiting Reykjavik.
+The weather of the Sólheimajökull Glacier is unpredictable and can quickly turn from a bright day to incessant rains.
 Make sure to pack your raincoats and wind cutters.

-Top recreational activities at Sólheimajökull Glacier include glacier hiking, ice climbing, etc. Guesthouses are in abundance near the habitable area of the glacier and are a good option to rest for a while if you are cruising the Ring Road.
+Top recreational activities at Sólheimajökull Glacier include glacier hiking, ice climbing, sustainable glacier adventure, etc. Guesthouses are in abundance near the habitable area of the glacier and are a good option to rest for a while if you are cruising the Ring Road.
 The wooden cottages look picturesque while being capable of fulfilling your food and lodging requirements.